Economic impact of the COVID-19 pandemic: Africa

 Prior to the pandemic, average public debt in Africa was predicted to progressively drop.
 Instead, average net government debt increased by 2 percentage points in 2020, reaching 61% GDP.
 The surge in Sub-Saharan Africa was significantly greater, with over 6 percentage points on average.
 Countries are suffering increasing debt payment expenses as a result of this rising debt burden.
 Some countries have lost complete access to the global markets thus becoming reliant on relatively limited internal resources and concessional finance.

-Microfinance services are provided by commercial banks, commercial and regulatory microfinance institutions, informal providers, and non-governmental organizations.
 One of the responses of Africa's microfinance institutions to the COVID-19 crisis was to increase reliance on digital channels to support borrowers.

 The European Investment Bank, with the help of the Making Finance Work for Africa Partnership (MFW4A), conducted the Banking in Africa survey in early 2021.
 78 banks in Sub-Saharan Africa were surveyed.
 The banks that took part control nearly 30% of the continent's assets.
 The results showed that almost two-thirds of the Banks surveyed tightened lending rules in 2020 – 2021.
 More than 80% expanded their restructuring or loan moratoriums.